IDAES/examples/README-developer.md

 ```

 The configuration of the installation is stored in `pyproject.toml`.

+## Add a new example

+Note: Below, `notebooks/*` refers to the directory `idaes_examples/notebooks`.

+If you want to add an example in an **existing section** of `notebooks/docs`, you can run
+`idaesx new` to get a guided terminal-based UI that will create a skeleton of the
+new notebook and add it to the table of contents, and also add all the variations of the notebook (see [Notebook Names](#notebook-names)) and, if git is enabled and found, add and commit them to git.
+Then you just need to edit your notebook.

+If you need to create a **new section** in `notebooks/docs` or `notebooks/held`:
+- add the appropriate subdirectory, e.g. `notebooks/docs/fantastic`
+- add a section into `notebooks/_toc.yml`, imitating an existing entry
+- create and populate a `notebooks/docs/fantastic/index.md` file
+- now you can add your notebook(s) manually, e.g. `notebooks/docs/fantastic/my_notebook_src.ipynb`, or use the `idaesx new` command

 ## File layout

 This section describes the internal organization of the example notebooks and supporting files.